davidneu/docker-clojure-postgresql-example/README.md

 	   sql-postgres-program and sql-postgres-login-params should
 	   work.

-	2. It can helpful to a function such as the following to init.el:
+	2. It can helpful to add a function such as the following to init.el:

 	   (defun myapp-buffers ()
 		   (interactive)